AlacrisIO/alacrity/examples/index.md

 * supply_chain.ala: public acknowledgements for fixed multiparty workflow.

 * insurance.ala: futures contract assuming an oracle for e.g. weather or earthquakes.

+* automated_bill_payment.ala: subscription to a service with a service meter, and an arbiter in case of timely disputes.